Stakeholder management is very important in order to complete the project successfully.

 - Salience model

-Out of these four models, the guide describes only one model in detail, i.e. the power/interest grid model.
+The PMBOK Guide describes only one model in detail: the power/interest grid model.
 It does not discuss the remaining models much.

-Stakeholder salience means the “degree to which the managers give priority to competing stakeholders claims in their decision making process”.
-Here you give three attributes to your project stakeholders: power, legitimacy, and urgency.
+Stakeholder salience can be defined as the “degree to which managers give priority to competing stakeholders’ claims in their decision-making process”.

 Here you determine the power of the stakeholders regarding the project or its outcome.
-Power is something which can influence someone to do the job which is not possible by any other means.
+Power can influence people to do a job in a way which other methods cannot.
 Power can be coercive, utilitarian, or incentive.

 This is the legitimacy or appropriateness of the stakeholder regarding the project or its outcome.
 You will pay more attention to a stakeholder if their claim is appropriate or legitimate.

 When you combine these parameters, you get a list of prioritized stakeholders.
-Now you can give priority to high ranked stakeholders.
-In this way you can effectively save time by spending less on low priority stakeholders.
+Now you can give priority to high-ranked stakeholders and manage them closely.
+In this way, you can effectively manage your stakeholders and save resources and time by giving less attention to low-priority stakeholders.

-You should also note that stakeholder salience is not static; it is dynamic and can change as time passes.
-So you should keep track it and regularly update the model to reflect the change.
+Keep in mind that stakeholder salience is not static; it is dynamic and can change as time passes.
+So you need to keep track of it and regularly update the model to reflect the changes.